Stomp (theatrical show): 1990–98

 Stomp began its run at the Orpheum Theatre in New York City in February 1994 winning an Obie Award and a Drama Desk Award for Most Unique Theatre Experience.
 By the summer of 1994, the first American cast was in place at the Orpheum, freeing the original cast for a tour of North America and Japan.
+The cast appeared on General Hospital in 1994.

-An extended version of Stomp, involving up to 30 cast members, was originally created for the Brighton Festival and was subsequently presented in Melbourne.
+An extended version of Stomp, involving up to 30 cast members, was created for the Brighton Festival and was subsequently presented in Melbourne.
 It was most recently seen in September 1995 in an open-air production at the Acropolis in Athens and at the Royal Festival Hall in London.

 In October 1995, Stomp appeared on an episode of Mister Rogers' Neighborhood.

 One by one, the entire cast was interviewed by Space Ghost on the Cartoon Network television sitcom Space Ghost Coast to Coast and appeared on Reading Rainbow in 1996.

 The cast cameoed on the seventh season of Mad About You, Season 7, Episode 5, "The Silent Show," 10 November 1998.